Helix128/MangoScript/README.md

 # MangoScript
- Basic interpreted language made in C# VERY EARLY W.I.P
+Interpreted scripting language made in C#

-todo documentation
+# Warning
+This project is in a VERY early state.